Murder of Grégory Villemin

+It is considered exceptional in French judicial history due to its longevity, its context, the victim’s profile, the enigmatic nature of the motive and circumstances of the crime, as well as the numerous twists and turns it has taken, including the 1985 murder of Bernard Laroche, one of the suspects, by little Grégory’s father, and the 2017 suicide of Jean-Michel Lambert, the first investigating judge, who had been heavily criticized for his handling of the case.

 Preceding events

-From September 1981 to October 1984, Grégory's parents, Jean-Marie and Christine Villemin, and his paternal grandparents, Albert and Monique Villemin, received numerous anonymous letters and phone calls from a man threatening revenge against Jean-Marie for some unknown offense.
+From September 1981 to October 1984, Grégory's parents, Jean-Marie and Christine Villemin, and his paternal grandparents, Albert and Monique Villemin, received numerous anonymous letters and phone calls from a man threatening revenge against Jean-Marie for some unknown offence.
 The communications indicated he possessed detailed knowledge of the extended Villemin family.

 Murder

 Shortly after 5:00 pm on 16 October 1984, Christine Villemin reported Grégory to police as missing after she noticed he was no longer playing in the Villemins' front yard.
 At 5:30 pm, Gregory's uncle Michel Villemin informed the family he had just been told by an anonymous caller that the boy had been taken and thrown into the River Vologne.
-At 9:00 pm, Grégory's body was found in the Vologne with his hands and feet bound with rope and a woolen hat pulled down over his face.
+At 9:00 pm, Grégory's body was found in the Vologne with his hands and feet bound with rope and a woollen hat pulled down over his face.